SAP-samples/teched2025-DT265/exercises/ex1/README.md

 After completing these steps you will have configured SAP Build Work Zone to access the subscribed application *Poetry Slam Manager*.
 For SAP Build Work Zone, destinations are required to access the provided solution of the provider subaccount.
 Additional configuration needs to be done to create the launchpad.

-### Subscribe to SAP Build Work Zone Application

-1. Create a subscription of *SAP Build Work Zone* with
-    - *Service*: *SAP Build Work Zone, standard edition*
-    - *Plan*: *standard (Application)*.

-2. As soon as the subscription is succesful, open *Security > Users* In the left navigation pane,

-3. Add the role collection *Launchpad_Admin* to your user.

-### Create Destinations to Access the HTML5 Business Solutions of the Provider Subaccount

-The *Poetry Slam Manager* is a content provider and offers content using the common data model.
-Besides this, it creates destinations to access the provided content.
-In the customer subaccount, destinations for the design-time and the runtime of the provided content are required, too.
-Therefore, export the required subaccount destinations from the provider subaccount and import them to the consumer subaccount.

-1. Export the destinations from the provider subaccount.

-	1. Open the SAP BTP cockpit of the provider subaccount.
-	2. Navigate to the *Destinations* view.
-	3. Select the *poetry-slams-cdm* destination and export it.
-A *poetry-slams-cdm* file is stored on your computer.
-	4. Select the *poetry-slams-rt* destination and export it.
-A *poetry-slams-rt* file is stored on your computer.
-	5. Do not close the provider cockpit, as you'll need it for the next steps.

-2. Import the destinations in your customer subaccount.
-	1. Open the SAP BTP cockpit of your customer.
-	2. Navigate to the *Destinations* view.
-	3. Import the *poetry-slams-cdm* destination using the downloaded file.
-The values of the destination are taken over.
-The value of the *Client Secret* property can't be exported but you can get it as follows:

-		1. In a new browser window, navigate to *Instances and Subscriptions* of the provider subaccount.
-		2. Select the *poetry-slams-html5-runtime* service instance in the table.
-		3. Choose *View Credentials* at the top right corner of the screen.
-		4. From the credentials file that opens, copy the value of the *clientsecret*.

-    4. Add the value you just copied to the *Client Secret* property of the destination *poetry-slams-cdm*.
-    5. Edit the *poetry-slams-cdm* destination.
-    6. Remove the *-004* from the host part of the *URL*
-    7. Import the *poetry-slams-rt* destination using the downloaded file.
-	8. Replace the URL with `https://<customer account subdomain>.launchpad.cfapps.eu10.hana.ondemand.com`.
-You can get the subdomain from the subscriber subaccount as follows:

-        1. In the SAP BTP cockpit of the subscriber subaccount, navigate to *Overview*.
-        2. Copy the *Subdomain* from the *General* section and note it as **customer subdomain**.
-You will require it in later steps again.

 ### Configure SAP Build Work Zone

 Since the web application and the destinations for the provided content are available, it's ready to be added to SAP Build Work Zone.